Zilliqa/dev-portal-old/docs/exchange-getting-started.md

 > Note: before proceeding with this step, make sure you have completed the
 > necessary KYC (for individual).

-Once the preliminary steps have been completed, join the network is relatively straightforward.
+Once the preliminary steps have been completed, joining the network is relatively straightforward.

 ```sh